Overview

 - For this feature to work, the egress IP used by the client workstation must be registered to the same network identity as the egress IP used by your internal DNS servers.
 For full details, see this article.

-Disable behind trusted network domain (limited availability - ideal for larger networks)
+Disable behind trusted network domain (ideal for larger networks)

 Using the Umbrella Roaming Client with an Umbrella Virtual Appliance